 Pilot one high-traffic cluster through a weather-swing week

-Start with a two-week trial in a single high-traffic cluster—often one floor or one wing—so facilities watch traffic honestly through at least one cold-rain day and one warm afternoon.
+Start with a free two-week trial—no contract—in a single high-traffic cluster—often one floor or one wing—so facilities watch traffic honestly through at least one cold-rain day and one warm afternoon.
 Train ambassadors who know freight elevators and which loading entrance vendors should use.

 Read the local field notes for lakefront indoor humidity context.
 The two week trial FAQ covers trial mechanics; the break room readiness quiz scores readiness on service and spend clarity.